adancedwin/readable_password_generator/README.md

 # How to use it

-### Generating a password without passing any value (by default it's in range of 10-18 chars)
+### Generating a password without passing any value
+By default length is in range of 10-18 chars

 ```ruby
 require_relative 'readable_password_generator'